whataboutpets/minimal-mistakes/_posts/cats/2019-01-21-how-to-get-rid-of-cat-allergies.md

 Get this:

-Animal allergens are sticky.

-This means that they are difficult to get rid of.
+Animal allergens are really difficult to get rid of.

 Think I'm exaggerating?